AdobeDocs/commerce-business-intelligence.en/help/mbi/tutorials/time-options-visual-rpt-bldr.md

 description: Learn to analyze the data in your report for a specific time period.
 exl-id: a1bb4838-f882-44b1-a29f-84b985032ceb
 ---
-# Use `Time` Options in [!DNL Visual Report Builder]
+# Use [!DNL Time] Options in [!DNL Visual Report Builder]

 One of the features of the [!DNL Visual Report Builder] is the global `Time Range` and `Interval` settings.
 These settings allow you to analyze the data in your report for a specific time period.

 However, for some analyses, you may need to consider different Time Ranges or Time Intervals in the same report.
 That is where `Time` Options come in.
-To give you a better idea of how to use `Time` Options in your reports, this tutorial covers the following use cases:
+To give you a better idea of how to use `Time` options in your reports, this tutorial covers the following use cases:

 * [Analyzing Metrics without Timestamps](#notimestamp)
 * [Giving One Metric an Independent Time Interval](#independenttimeinterval)